JuanDanielSotoDiaz/site/_pages/about.md

   - /about.html
 ---

-I recently obtained my PhD at the <b>London School of Economics (LSE)</b>.
-I will join the School of Economics at the <b>University of Queensland (UQ)</b> as a Research Fellow in 2024.
+I am a Research Fellow in the School of Economics at the <b>University of Queensland (UQ)</b>.
+I obtained obtained my PhD at the <b>London School of Economics (LSE)</b> in 2023.

-My research lies on the intersection of the fields of economic geography, international trade, and development economics.
+My research lies on the intersection of the fields of economic geography, international trade, development economics, and resource and environmental economics.

 In my Job Market Paper, entitled <i>"Booming Sector, Multinationals, and Local Economic Development"</i>, I explore the average and heterogeneous implications of a resource boom and bust in local labor markets.